-Andrew joined the leadership team of Big Picture Learning in 2013, serving as the Director of Program Development.
-He is also simultaneously a Doctoral Candidate in the Education Leadership Program (EdLD) at Harvard Graduate School of Education, the Harvard Kennedy School, and Harvard Business School.
+Andrew joined the leadership team of Big Picture Learning in 2013, serving as the Director of Program Development while simultaneously completing a Doctoral degree in the Education Leadership Program (EdLD 2014) at Harvard Graduate School of Education, the Harvard Kennedy School, and Harvard Business School.

 Finding a Way to Reach All Students -This piece was written in collaboration with his former student, Justin Frago